AndersDeath/diary2/README.md

 So, fonrtunately I got an answer from Yakov, It's ok.
 I also spend a lot of time on my tasks and finally fixed issue in SFS project.
 Tomorrow I will start doing many things in that project.

+# 22 June 2022 - Wednesday - Yerevan

+I started migration all data from FE side of SFS to Backend.
+I prepared a lot of things for that. i also recieved an invitation from Temedica.
+I will go to the interivew with them.
+It's really cool.
+So, I am still waiting an answer from Selfapy.
+I also had a short chat with Valery.
+He was a teamled in DS last year.
+He left company and went to startup.
+He told me that the start-up turned out to be a piece of shit.
+This day was a bit better than others.